snowleopardAlexa/react-portfolio-2021/README.md

 ### The Projects:

-The projects are included in the portfolio:
+These projects are included in the portfolio:

 1. E-commerce Fashion Store
 2. Music Player App